 Tanzanian Arusha is a market name for the Arusha varietal coffee plant grown on the hills of Mt.
 Meru as well as Mt.
 Kilimanjaro.
 The Arusha varietal is an Arabica coffee varietals that is either a Typica or French Mission variety.

-Green Coffee Farming and Production in Tanzania
+Tanzania Green Coffee Farming and Production

 It is estimated that about 400,000 farming families obtain revenue from coffee, and the crop comprises about 20 percent of Tanzania’s export earnings.
 Similar to other regions in the world, some percentage of harvested coffee beans are peaberry, which contain a single bean per coffee fruit rather than the typical 2, and are separated to be sold as premium quality.
 A single bean is able to develop flavours more fully, being given the nutrients of two beans instead of one, and the more uniform size allows for better flavor development during roasting.